 Create a Lead Generation Card

-Log in to your Twitter Ads account and create a new Lead Generation Card from the Advertising > Cards menu.
-Pictured below is an example that Twitter uses.
-Visit its help center for more tips and guidance.
+Log in to your Twitter Ads account and create a new Lead Generation Card from the Creatives > Cards menu.

 Important: Make sure you include a statement, like the example highlighted above, making it clear to the user that they are joining a mailing list.
 If you do not have proven permission to email the addresses on your mailing list, you are sending spam.
 Pictured above is an example that Twitter uses.

 When your Twitter card's promotional text and image are ready, complete the "Technical Settings" section to link the card to your Campaign Monitor account.
 It looks like this:

-- Fallback URL: Add a URL to a backup subscribe form so, if anything goes wrong, you don’t lose the lead.
+- Card Details (Fallback) URL — Add a URL to a backup subscribe form so, if anything goes wrong, you don't lose the lead.
 You could direct them to a form on your site, or one hosted by us.